1. Help Center

 Does Veem Verify my TIN?

 Veem must make sure our files reflect the correct Taxpayer Identification Number and Tax Filing Name for your business.
 Both pieces of information must match what the IRS has on file for your business.
 Veem is required to validate your TIN by checking with the IRS website.
 If your details can't be verified, you'll need to provide a Form W-9.
 If this is the case, we'll let you know what you need to do.
-Veem will suspend your account pending the completion of the verification process.
+Veem will suspend your account until the verification process is completed.

 What is a B Notice?

 When your taxpayer information (TIN/name combination) does not match the IRS records, Veem is required to issue a notice to your account.
 This notice is called a “B Notice.”
-You’ll receive a notification letter and email from our Tax team with the required due date to update your information.
+You’ll receive a notification letter and email from our tax team with the required due date for updating your information.
 If you do not submit the required documentation by the due date, your Veem account will be deactivated.

 If Veem holds funds pending receipt of my TIN, Is Veem keeping my money?

 No, Veem is not keeping your money.
-Payments placed on hold are in your account, but they're unavailable to you until you confirm your tax info.
-By confirming your tax info, you and Veem are acting in compliance with the new IRS requirements.
+Payments placed on hold are in your account, but they're unavailable until you confirm your tax information.
+By confirming your tax information, you and Veem are acting in compliance with the new IRS requirements.

 I received a 1099-K But Do Not Have a Veem Account.